CalebFunderburk/Hydrangea/README.md

 ### Photo Credits

 - profile-pic.jpg by Dilon Ballard
-- leaves.jpg, wizard.jpg, & food.jpg were provided by pixabay.com
+- wizard.jpg, & food.jpg were provided by pixabay.com
+- curls.webp was provided by toptal.com
 - run-buddy.png is a screenshot of a project I worked in Coding Boot Camp

 ## Screenshot